syncfusion-content/maui-docs/MAUI/Maps/markers.md

 ### Customizing data templates selector in markers

-A data template selector can be customized to the appearance of each item with different templates based on specific constraints .
+A data template selector also can be used to customize the appearance of each item with different templates based on specific constraints .
 You can choose a DataTemplate for each item at runtime based on the value of data-bound property using DataTemplateSelector in [`MarkerTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLayer.html#Syncfusion_Maui_Maps_MapLayer_MarkerTooltipTemplate) property.

 {% tabs %}